 The application of magnesium cast alloys is also compatible with commercial automatic transmission fluids.
 In laboratory studies, the effects of high temperature, the presence of condensation or water, and the galvanic coupling with steel caused no significant corrosion of magnesium under any of the test conditions.

 TITANIUM GOLF CLUBS

 Titanium is the strongest and most durable of metals and impervious to the elements and weather conditions.

-Titanium’s lightweight material allows for a more prominent sweet spot on the clubhead, resulting in a faster swing, optimizing the ball’s launch, flight, and trajectory.
-The distance a ball travels increased on average by 20 percent.
+Titanium’s lightweight material allows for a more prominent sweet spot on the clubhead, resulting in a faster swing, and optimizing the ball’s launch, flight, and trajectory.
+The distance a ball travels increased by 20 percent on average.

 The introduction of titanium in the making of golf clubs, with its advantage in durability and longevity and increasing the distance part of the game, has effectively revolutionized the sport.

 ZINC-BASED ELECTRICAL HARDWARE